chitvs/fci-hw1/README.md

 ### LaTeX report

-After running the analysis, you can view the LaTeX report (`latex/rep.pdf`) in the `latex/` directory with all the LaTeX files.
+After running the analysis, you can view the LaTeX report (`rep.pdf`) in the `latex/` directory with all the LaTeX files.